-&lt;sup>10 See Memorandum, "Administrative Review of the Antidumping Duty Order on Stainless Steel Bar from Brazil: Preliminary Analysis Memorandum for Villares Metals S.A.; 2016-2017," dated concurrently with this memorandum (Preliminary Analysis Memorandum).
+15 See Memorandum, "Administrative Review of the Antidumping Duty Order on Stainless Steel Bar from Brazil: Preliminary Analysis Memorandum for Villares Metals S.A.; 2017-2018," dated concurrently with this memorandum (Preliminary Analysis Memorandum).

-For all U.S. CEP sales, based on record evidence, and consistent with previous administrative reviews, we determine that the material terms of sale are established on the date of the release of subject merchandise from the unaffiliated, third-party warehouse to the U.S. customer, i.e., the date Villares issues its "nota fiscal."
-Therefore, we used the "nota fiscal" date, as reported by Villares, as the date of sale for all U.S. CEP sales.
+For all CEP sales, and consistent with previous administrative reviews, 16 we determine that the material terms of sale are established on the date of the release of subject merchandise from the unaffiliated, third-party warehouse to the U.S. customer, i.e., the date Villares issues its "nota fiscal."
+Therefore, we used the "nota fiscal" date, as reported by Villares, as the date of sale for all CEP sales.

-With respect to its U.S. EP sales, Villares reported invoice date as the date of sale because that is the date of sale recorded in its normal books and records, and it is the date on which the price and quantity are fixed.
+Regarding its EP sales, Villares reported invoice date as the date of sale because that is the date of sale recorded in its normal books and records, and it is the date on which the price and quantity are fixed.
 This is consistent with our regulatory presumption that invoice date is the date of sale.
-Thus, because the evidence does not demonstrate that the material terms of sale were established on another date, we used invoice date as the date of sale for all U.S. EP sales.
+Thus, because the evidence does not demonstrate that the material terms of sale were established on another date, we used invoice date as the date of sale for all EP sales.

-With respect to its home-market sales, Villares reported invoice date as the date of sale because that is the date of sale recorded in its normal books and records, and it is the date on which the price and quantity are fixed.
-This is consistent with our regulatory presumption that the invoice date is the date of sale.
-Thus, because the evidence does not demonstrate that the material
+Regarding its home-market sales, Villares reported invoice date as the date of sale because that is the date of sale recorded in its normal books and records, and it is the date on which the price and quantity are fixed.20 This is consistent with our regulatory presumption that the invoice date is the date of sale.21 Thus, because the evidence does not demonstrate that the material terms of